 19:21 בִּשְּׁלָם (bish-she-Lam) root: בשּׁל (baw-shal) Piel: “to cook; boil”

 וַיְשָׁרְתֵהוּ (vay-sha-re-Te-hu) root: שׁרת (shaw-rath) Piel: “to minister; to serve; to assist”

 TITLE: A Way Through

-I. We are looking for a Way Out.
+- We are looking for a Way Out

-1. We face trials and sufferings in this life…
+- We face trials and sufferings in this life.

-And, in our text for today here is the great prophet, Elijah—the same guy who God used in miraculous ways—hiding in a cave, scared to death.
+In our text for today, here is the great prophet, Elijah, the same guy who God used in miraculous ways, hiding in a cave, scared to death.
 He was frightened and tired.
 Listen to his words of despair: “I have been very zealous for the LORD God Almighty.
 The Israelites have rejected Your covenant, broken down Your altars, and put Your prophets to death with the sword.
 I am the only one left and they are trying to kill me too!”
-Elijah was scared and tired—tired of the fight, tired of the dangers, tired of the struggle.
+Elijah was scared and tired.
+He was tired of the fight, tired of the dangers, and tired of the struggle.
 He was looking for a way out.
 He was hiding in a cave because Ahab and Jezebel wanted to remove his head from his shoulders.
-They were out to get him and things did not look good.
+They were out to get him, and things did not look good.

 This should sound familiar.
-It appears that people, in general, are looking for a way out.
-With so many tragedies and troubles, tribulations and trauma, hassles and hardships, most people would like nothing better than to escape…
+It appears people, in general, are looking for a way out.
+With so many tragedies and troubles, tribulations and trauma, hassles and hardships, most people would like nothing better than to escape.

 In the movie The Firm, by John Grisham, the hero played by Tom Cruise finds himself in a position which seems impossible.
-The proverbial “rock and a hard place.”
+It is the proverbial “rock and a hard place.”
 It looks really bad until he hits upon a plan.
 He goes home and tells the plan to his wife.
 He says, “I think I may have found a way out!
 Well, not really a way out.
 More like a way through!”
-Think about that: Not a way out; a way through!
+Think about that: Not a way out, a way through!